nodecross/nodex-docs/source/preview/build_guide/free_rtos/index.md

 # Build Guide for FreeRTOS

-This section describes how to build UNiD EDGE SDK which is implemented in Rust language (hereinafter referred to as "Rust").
+This section describes how to build NodeX EDGE SDK which is implemented in Rust language (hereinafter referred to as "Rust").
 By following the steps in this section, you will be able to generate a static library that can be referenced from C language.

 ## Prerequisites

-Build environment and other prerequisites for building UNiD EDGE SDK are defined below.
+Build environment and other prerequisites for building NodeX EDGE SDK are defined below.

 - Operating System
     - An environment that can run the Rust compiler (macOS, Linux, Windows (WSL2), etc.)